Wolkenfarmer/Coding-Environment/README.md

 # Welcome to the Coding Environment!
-This program is designed to compare differend codings in a simmulated communication experiment.
+This program is designed to compare different codings in a simulated communication experiment.
 Currently only channel codings are included.

 <br />